Directed Acyclic Outerplanar Graphs Have Constant Stack Number: Preliminaries

 \subparagraph{Outerplanar graphs and 2-trees.} We start by considering undirected graphs.
 A graph~$G$ is \emph{outerplanar} if it admits a plane drawing with all vertices incident to the outer face.
 Further, $G$ is \emph{maximal outerplanar} if no edge~$e$ can be added to~$G$ such that~$G + e$ remains outerplanar.
 Equivalently, a maximal outerplanar graph is either a single vertex, a single edge, or consists of $n \geq 3$ vertices and admits a plane drawing whose outer face is bounded by a cycle of length $n$ and where every inner face is bounded by a triangle.

 Outerplanar graphs are intimately related to graphs of treewidth~$2$ and so-called $2$-trees.
-A \emph{$2$-tree} is inductively defined through the following construction sequence: \begin{itemize} \item A single edge~$xy$ is a $2$-tree\footnote{ Usually this inductive definition of $2$-trees starts with a triangle, but for our methods it is more convenient to let a single edge be a $2$-tree as well. }.
+A \emph{$2$-tree} is inductively defined by the following construction sequence: \begin{itemize} \item A single edge~$xy$ is a $2$-tree\footnote{ Usually this inductive definition of $2$-trees starts with a triangle, but for the arguments below it is more convenient to let a single edge be a $2$-tree as well. }.
 This first edge in the process is called the \emph{base edge}.

 \item If~$G$ is a $2$-tree and~$vw$ an edge of~$G$, then the graph obtained from $G$ by adding a new vertex~$u$ and edges~$uv$ and $uw$ is again a $2$-tree.
-In this case we say that vertex~$u$ is \emph{stacked} onto edge~$vw$. \end{itemize} Note that the construction sequence of a $2$-tree~$G$ is not unique.
+In this case we say that vertex~$u$ is \emph{stacked} onto edge~$vw$. \end{itemize} We remark that 2-trees are exactly the edge-maximal graphs of treewidth 2.
+Note that the construction sequence of a $2$-tree~$G$ is not unique.
 In fact, for every $2$-tree~$G$ and every edge~$xy$ of~$G$ there is a construction sequence of~$G$ with~$xy$ as the base edge.
 (And even for a fixed base edge, there can be exponentially many construction sequences of~$G$.)
 However, as soon as the base edge~$xy$ is fixed, this uniquely determines for each vertex~$u$ different from~$x$ and~$y$ the edge~$vw$ that~$u$ is stacked onto.
-In this case we call~$vw$ the \emph{parent edge} of~$u$, vertices~$v$ and~$w$ the \emph{parents} of~$u$ and likewise~$u$ a \emph{child} of~$v$ and~$w$.
+In this case we call~$vw$ the \emph{parent edge} of~$u$, vertices~$v$ and~$w$ the \emph{parents} of~$u$, and likewise~$u$ a \emph{child} of~$v$ and~$w$.
 Note that for each edge~$vw$ in~$G$ different from the base edge, its endpoints~$v$ and~$w$ are in a parent/child relationship.

 Maximal outerplanar graphs are exactly those $2$-trees in which at most one vertex is stacked onto each edge, except for the base edge onto which up to two vertices can be stacked.
-In fact, the base edge~$xy$ is an inner edge in any outerplanar drawing if two vertices are stacked onto~$xy$, and otherwise~$xy$ is an outer edge.
+In fact, the base edge~$xy$ is an inner edge in every outerplanar drawing if two vertices are stacked onto~$xy$, and otherwise~$xy$ is an outer edge.
 In the literature, maximal outerplanar graphs are also known as the \emph{simple $2$-trees}~\cite{Knauer2012_SimpleTreewidth,Wulf2016_SimpleTreewidth}.